idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/index.md

 The Tensor Mechanics module currently has two, partially interoperable underlying systems:

-- The old system based on the [StressDivergenceTensors](/StressDivergenceTensors.md) kernels.
+- The current system based on the [StressDivergenceTensors](/StressDivergenceTensors.md) kernels.
 - A newer system based on the [TotalLagrangianStressDivergence](/TotalLagrangianStressDivergence.md) and [UpdatedLagrangianStressDivergence](/UpdatedLagrangianStressDivergence.md) kernels.

-The older system is fully compatible with the entirety of the Tensor Mechanics and MOOSE ecosystems.
+The current system is fully compatible with the entirety of the Tensor Mechanics and MOOSE ecosystems.
 However, it suffers from convergence issues caused by non-exact Jacobians when not used with the Automatic Differentiation variants of the kernels and underlying materials.

 The newer system (referred to in the documentation as the *Lagrangian* kernels) has exact Jacobians, but is a work in progress.
 Currently, it supports